wzhang109/state-coordination/README.md

 ## Why this repo exists

-The measurement workflow is method-general and applies to two settings.
-The event-study specification demonstrated here is built on South Korea's 1987 democratic transition;
-that application is currently paused pending resolution of data availability for the sector-year outcome series.
-Active coding work has moved to China's post-WTO industrial policy, which is the source of the real pilot batch in data/real_*.
-The synthetic demo therefore uses the Korea event structure, while the hand-coded pilot passages are Chinese policy text — the specification and the pilot data are deliberately from different settings at this stage.

 My research asks whether inherited state coordination structures shape post-transition outcomes such as firm entry, patenting, and concentration.
 The main empirical challenge is measurement: how to turn policy texts, laws, industrial plans, R&D mandates, and archival passages into auditable sector-level metrics.

 This demo shows a minimal version of the workflow: